markomanninen/llm-experiments/README.md

 node .\index.js --no-deprecation llama3-70b-8192 groq -p "Voice Chatter" -a elevenlabs
 ```

 This will use the default voice of Elevenlabs (Drew) and speak aloud the responses given by LLM.
+Persona is instructed to keep responses short, from one to three sentences so that dialogue is more natural in a casual chat.

 *Speech recognition has not been implemented to the application yet.*